 I will be the first to admit that I didn’t always know a whole lot about GMOs.

 I knew the worst offenders (corn, soy, and cotton) and I really thought I was doing a pretty good job of avoiding the last two… until I read “Unraveling GMOs” by Loriel Adams.

 Loriel writes passionately about GMOs and breaks down an incredibly complicated concept into easy-to-understand pieces.

 Unraveling GMOs has three sections:

 - Understanding GMOs and Where They Come From (The Basics and Becoming Educated with the Issues at Hand)

 - Locating GMOs in Labeling (How to Minimize Your Exposure)

 - Ways You Can Take a Stand Against GMO (Making a Difference)

-The ways food can be modified, how the manufacturers actually do it, the money trails that lead from the manufacturer to the government, the people who are double agents and working for both sides of the fence… gripping I tell you!
-The first section was my favorite, as I tend to like that science-y geeky stuff that explains all the why’s behind the how’s.
+- The ways food can be modified, how the manufacturers actually do it, and the money trails that lead from the manufacturer to the government, the people who are double agents and working for both sides of the fence… gripping I tell you!
+The first section was my favorite, as I tend to like that science geeky stuff that explains all the why’s behind the how’s.

-If you’re looking for literature on GMOs, “Unraveling GMOs” gets the job done.
-With nearly 30 cited sources, the research is solid and the explanation is passionately straight-forward and easy to understand.
+For more literature on GMOs, “Unraveling GMOs” gets the job done.
+With nearly 30 cited sources, the research is solid and the explanation is passionately straightforward and easy to understand.